-Human dignity, freedom, democracy, equality, the rule of law and respect for human rights – these values have been embedded in the EU treaties right from the start.
-Now they have been reinforced by the Charter of Fundamental Rights is a clear and strong statement of EU citizens' rights.
+Human dignity, freedom, democracy, equality, the rule of law and respect for human rights – these values are embedded in the EU treaties.
+The EU Charter of Fundamental Rights is a clear and strong statement of EU citizens' rights.

-All agreements on trade or cooperation with non EU countries contain a human rights clause stipulating that human rights are an essential element in relations.
-There are now more than 120 such agreements.
-The EU has imposed sanctions for human rights breaches on a number of countries including Belarus and Iran.
+All agreements on trade or cooperation with non-EU countries (over 120 now) include a human rights clause stipulating that human rights are central to relations with the EU.
+The EU has imposed sanctions for human rights breaches in a number of instances.

-The EU also undertakes human rights dialogues with over 40 countries and organisations, including Russia, China and the African Union.
+The EU also pursues human rights dialogues with over 40 countries and organisations, including Russia, China and the African Union.
 The EU Annual Report on Human Rights and Democracy appraises its human rights work worldwide.

 Through the European instrument for democracy and human rights (EIDHR), the EU supports groups and associations or individuals that defend human rights and fundamental freedoms, democracy and the rule of law.
 This instrument has a budget of €1.3 bn for 2014-2020.

 This publication is part of the 'European Union explained' series